Packaging and Consumers

 Although there is a steady stream of contribution at IAPRI events on human factors research and market research which focused on the touch points of packaging and consumers/users, the scientific packaging world has been engineering and technology-dominated.
 Also in scientific journals on packaging, user-centered topics form a minority of the contributions.

-This working group tries to bring together those researchers who are working on the relationship between packaging and people, in the belief that they share a common interest as well as common research methodologies.
+This CoP tries to bring together those researchers who are working on the relationship between packaging and people, in the belief that they share a common interest as well as common research methodologies.

-By forming a working group we strive to stimulate collaboration and to increase quality and quantity of the research done on packaging and consumers within the IAPRI community.
+By forming a Community of Practice we strive to stimulate collaboration and to increase quality and quantity of the research done on packaging and consumers within the IAPRI community.